Suizer98/GeoDirectus/readme.md

 CREATE SCHEMA IF NOT EXISTS tiger_data;
 CREATE SCHEMA IF NOT EXISTS topology;
 ```
 Make sure we add `IF NOT EXISTS` for these 3 lines from PostGIS image.
+Also the backup.sql is looking for the same user name, so you probably need to watch out with the POSTGRES_USER variable.

 To sneak peek to your postgres relevant settings and data, go to the volume mounted:
 ```bash